 - Marinade the chicken mince with ¼ tsp salt and a pinch of turmeric and keep aside.

 - Heat oil in a frying pan.
-When hot, add ⅔ whole garlic cloves.
+When hot, add 2-3 whole garlic cloves and saute for a minute on medium-low flame.

 - Add the chopped onion and green chili.
 Saute on low to medium heat for 5-7 mins until the onion turns pink/red.

-- Add ginger paste and crushed garlic.When thoroughly fried, add the chopped tomato and put the frying pan on medium to high heat.
+- Add ginger paste and minced garlic.When thoroughly fried, add the chopped tomato and put the frying pan on medium to high heat.
 Saute until the pulp of tomato is dried up.

 - Add the chicken mince now and saute on medium heat till the chicken is tender.